Wake Forest Baptist has received it's first shipment of Vaccines

-WINSTON-SALEM, N.C. — The Coronavirus vaccine is now in the Triad, and a select few health care workers in our state have already received their first dose.
+WINSTON-SALEM, N.C. — The coronavirus vaccine is in the Triad, and a select few health care workers in our state have already received their first dose.

 Wake Forest Baptist is the first Triad hospital to get the vaccine, however, they have not started giving out doses.
 Those doses arrived early Monday morning.

-Monday in Charlotte, healthcare workers at Atrium Health rolled up their sleeves and received the first vaccines given out in the state.
+Healthcare workers in Charlotte, at Atrium Health rolled up their sleeves Monday and received the first vaccines given out in the state.

-"This is not only a big day for our hospital, but for the entire state, and the entire country," Atrium Health Chief Medical Officer Dr. Gary Little said, "This is like the Super Bowl for us."
+"This is not only a big day for our hospital, but for the entire state, and the entire country," said Atrium Health Chief Medical Officer Dr. Gary Little.
+"This is like the Super Bowl for us."

-Back here in the Triad, Wake Forest Baptist Medical Center received close to 3,000 doses and is planning to begin distributing vaccines in the coming days.
+In the Triad, Wake Forest Baptist Medical Center received close to 3,000 doses, and doctors are planning to distribute vaccines in the coming days.

 Cone Health expects 5,500 doses and the first vaccines could be rolled out to healthcare workers Friday.